pflanze/wired-snowden-untold-story/untold-story.md

 Russia.
 Copies are now in the hands of three groups: First Look Media, set up by journalist Glenn Greenwald and American documentary filmmaker Laura Poitras, the two original recipients of the documents;
-The Guardian newspaper, which also received copies before the British government pressured it into transferring physical custody (but not ownership) to The New York Times; and Barton Gellman, a writer for The Washington Post.
+*The Guardian* newspaper, which also received copies before the British government pressured it into transferring physical custody (but not ownership) to *The New York Times*; and Barton Gellman, a writer for *The Washington Post*.
 It's highly unlikely that the current custodians will ever return the documents to the NSA.

      [Edward Snowden explains in his own words why he decided to reveal secret details of the domestic surveillance being